kmgallahan/Style-as-Code/docs/index.md

 nav_order: 1
 ---

-Style as Code helps developers produce code with consistent style.
+Style as Code helps C# developers produce code with consistent style.

 This is accomplished by encouraging the use of [EditorConfig](https://docs.microsoft.com/visualstudio/ide/create-portable-custom-editor-options) files.
 In a nutshell: